lukeje/correctBmatrixOverflow/README.md

 ```
 The folder `correctBmatrixOverflow` should then be added to your [Matlab path](https://mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).

-If you want to read in *b*-vectors and -values from twix files, then you will also need to install [mapVBVD](https://github.com/pehses/mapVBVD).
+If you want to read in *b*-vectors and -values from twix files or MRD files, then you will also need to install [mapVBVD](https://github.com/pehses/mapVBVD) or [ISMRMRD](https://github.com/ismrmrd/ismrmrd), respectively.
-For convenience, this has been added as a git submodule which can be installed by running
+For convenience, these have been added as git submodules which can be installed by running
 ```sh
 cd correctBmatrixOverflow
 git submodule update --init
 ```
 after cloning the `correctBmatrixOverflow` repository.
-You will then need to additionally add the subfolder `mapVBVD` to your Matlab path.
+You will then need to additionally add the subfolder `mapVBVD` or `ismrmd/matlab` to your Matlab path.

 ### As a zip file
 The code can be downloaded as a [zip file](https://github.com/lukeje/correctBmatrixOverflow/archive/refs/heads/main.zip).
 After unzipping the code to an appropriate directory, the folder `correctBmatrixOverflow-main` should then be added to your [Matlab path](https://mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).

-If you want to read in *b*-vectors and -values from twix files, then you will need to add the files from [mapVBVD](https://github.com/pehses/mapVBVD) to the folder `mapVBVD`.
+If you want to read in *b*-vectors and -values from twix or MRD files, then you will need to manually install [mapVBVD](https://github.com/pehses/mapVBVD) or [ISMRMRD](https://github.com/ismrmrd/ismrmrd) and add the appropriate folders to your Matlab path.
-You will then need to additionally add the subfolder `mapVBVD` to your Matlab path.

 ## Dependencies
 `readBvecsFromDicom` requires the Matlab [image processing toolbox](https://mathworks.com/help/images/index.html).

 `readBvecsFromTwix` requires [mapVBVD](https://github.com/pehses/mapVBVD) to be on the [Matlab path](https://mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html) in order to read *b*-vectors and -values from Siemens twix files.

+`readBvecsFromMrd` requires the `matlab` folder from the [ISMRMRD repository](https://github.com/ismrmrd/ismrmrd) to be on the [Matlab path](https://mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html) in order to read *b*-vectors and -values from MRD files derived from Siemens diffusion sequences.

 ## Current status
-These scripts have only been tested on data from a Siemens Connectom scanner with software version VD11, where they were found to be able to correct the *b*-vectors measured at a *b*-value of 30,450 s/mm<sup>2</sup>.
+- These scripts have only been tested on data from a Siemens Connectom scanner with software version VD11, where they were found to be able to correct the *b*-vectors measured at a *b*-value of 30,450 s/mm<sup>2</sup>.
-Different software versions and sequences may differ in the information contained in the twix and DICOM headers, and therefore not work.
+- Different software versions and sequences may differ in the information contained in the twix, MRD and DICOM headers, and therefore not work.
+- The diffusion vector information is only likely to be present in the expected part of the header if "free" mode is used for the diffusion vectors.
-It is the responsibility of the user to check that the results of using these scripts are sensible.
+- It is the responsibility of the user to check that the results of using these scripts are sensible.